 Though it’s challenging to lose your accent entirely, it is possible to change it.
 To improve your pronunciation skills, you’ll need to exercise both your mouth and ears.
 There’s actually a whole field of language coaching dedicated to this called accent reduction or modification.
 Extra focus is placed on familiarizing the mouth with unfamiliar shapes and training the ears to pick up subtle differences in articulation.

 Dialect coaches, YouTube tutorials and podcasts are some of the many resources out there.
-And simply immersing yourself in a foreign language can take you a long way.
+And simply immersing yourself in another language can take you a long way.
 Of course, everyone is different in their ability and the time it takes to pick up a foreign language.
 Pronunciation is no exception.
 Just like working out, though, if you dedicate enough time and focus, you’ll definitely see results.

 Bottom Line: You’ll always have an accent that’s unique to you.
 Like your own identity, it can evolve over time, though less drastically as you go through life.
 If you’ve decided that you want to alter your accent, it’s certainly possible to achieve native-ish pronunciation.
 You’ll just need to put in the extra practice!